Pixplicity/beginners-workshop/lesson2/README.md

 ### Exercise 02.03: Interacting with the views

 You can [click on any view](http://developer.android.com/reference/android/view/View.html#setOnClickListener(android.view.View.OnClickListener) in Android, but **Buttons** are, of course, the ideal things to click on.
-You can listen to a button click by implementing- and adding a **View.OnCLickListener** to your button.
+You can listen to a button click by implementing- and adding a **View.OnClickListener** to your button.

 ```java
 button.setOnClickListener(this);
 ```

-What we are saying here is that our **MainActivity** should implement the **View.OnCLickListener** interface.
+What we are saying here is that our **MainActivity** should implement the **View.OnClickListener** interface.
 If you have added the above line in your `onCreate()` method you'll see a red curly line under the `this` reference.
 Move your cursor on the `this` keyword and press `Alt+Enter`.
 Select the second option.
 You are then prompted to implement the `onClick()` method, which is just what we need

 ![Android Studio quick-fix](img/as-quick-fix.png)